amirouche/nomunofu/src/arew/scheme/bytevector.md

 ##### `(make-bytevector k [fill])`

-Returns a newly allocated bytevector of k bytes.
+Returns a newly allocated bytevector of `K` bytes.

-If the fill argument is missing, the initial contents of the returned bytevector are unspecified.
+If the `FILL` argument is missing, the initial contents of the returned bytevector are unspecified.

-If the fill argument is present, it must be an exact integer object in the interval {-128, ...
-255} that specifies the initial value for the bytes of the bytevector: If fill is positive, it is interpreted as an octet; if it is negative, it is interpreted as a byte.
+If the `FILL` argument is present, it must be an exact integer object in the interval {-128, ...
+255} that specifies the initial value for the bytes of the bytevector: If `FILL` is positive, it is interpreted as an octet; if it is negative, it is interpreted as a byte.

 ##### `(bytevector-length bytevector)`